Care Assistant by Future Care Group

 Only applications with the right to work in the UK may apply to this role.

-We are currently Recruiting for Night care assistants for Holmwood Care Centre in Kidderminster DY10 3DJ.
+We are actively looking to recruit Care Assistants right now at Kings Lodge Nursing Home.

-As Care Assistant within Holmwood Care Centre you will be working as part of a focused, skilled team of fully supported staff who have our resident's wellbeing at the core of all they do.
+As Care Assistant within Kings Lodge you will be working as part of a focused, skilled team of fully supported staff who have our resident's wellbeing at the core of all they do.

 As a Care Assistant you will be responsible for providing the highest standards of person centred care to our resident's whilst maintaining dignity, respect and wellbeing.
-Holmwood is committed to supporting and developing all Care Assistants with ongoing training & leadership across all areas.
+Kings Lodge is committed to supporting and developing all Care Assistants with ongoing training & leadership across all areas.

 Rewards and Benefits: